nlepage/go-wasm-http-talk/slides.md

 # Deploy a Go HTTP server in your browser

 Notes:
 - Hi everybody, my name is Nicolas Lepage, I am a developer at Zenika IT in France.
-I work mainly with Javascript, and I also like experimenting with Go.
+I work a lot with Javascript, and I also like experimenting with Go.
-- Also, I'm sorry in advance for my poor english.
+- I'm sorry in advance for my poor english, so please bear with me.
-- So, today I am going to talk about, deploying a Go HTTP server in your browser.
+- Today I am going to talk about, deploying a Go HTTP server in your browser.

 ---

 ## Why?

 - For demonstration purposes
 - Avoid deploying a server

 Notes:
 - First, you may be wondering, why?
 Why would I want to do that?